 Blue Lagoon, also on the Yasawas Islands, is a great place to spend a night or two.
 Nice staff, excellent diving, and a warm “BULA!” greeting from the locals when your boat pulls up to the island.
 They plan daily activities and adventures, and the food is delicious.

-For more places to stay in Fiji, visit this page on Agoda.com for the best rates!
+For more places to stay in Fiji, visit this page for the best deals online!

 Thanks for reading my blog post about Fiji, and I hope you have the opportunity to visit this lovely country!
 Please let me know if you have any questions by commenting below in this blog post.